smithahg25/llm-chat-app/README.md

 - Batching Ingestion: In-memory batching reduces database write pressure but introduces volatility.
 If the Node.js process crashes before a flush, up to 5 seconds of telemetry data could be lost.
 - Streaming Redaction: PII redaction currently occurs after the full string is assembled in memory, rather than being parsed natively on the stream chunks in transit, to simplify the regex logic.

-## Future Improvements

-- PostgreSQL Migration: Replace SQLite to eliminate write-concurrency limits.
-- Redis Caching: Introduce semantic caching to deduplicate repeated LLM queries.
-- Message Broker: Move the `/ingest` queue logic out of Node.js memory and into a distributed queue like RabbitMQ or Kafka.
-- WebSockets: Upgrade from unidirectional SSE to bidirectional WebSockets to support real-time collaborative editing features.

 ## Demo

 Live Application: